MSaberian/PyLearnMachineLearning/PyLearnMLLLS2/README.md

 | sklearn results | 1191334095  | 2.00445e+18  | 1415789084  |
 | RidgeCV results | 1193205134  | 2.00379e+18  | 1415554607  |

+###  Why the MSE metric is a very large number?

+Because Y numbers are very large and reach the power of two.

 ## Dollar Rial Price 💰

 ### Divide dataset to Ahmadinejad, Rouhani and Raisi's presidency